-We continue where we left in part 1 and dive deeper into the world of the Capture One Curve tool.
+We continue where we left in Capture One Curve part 1 and dive deeper into the world of the Curve tool.
 Curve points support manual control.
 Endpoints mimic the Levels tool.
 Color channels for removing or creating color cast.
 Presets for making easy, fast and precise adjustments.

 Capture One Curve Tool